 How to choose the perfect color of quartz for kitchen countertops or bathroom countertops?
 I hope Choosing the Perfect Quartz Color for Countertops offers help.

 How to Choose the Perfect Color of Quartz

 Not always the easiest task.
-But I'm here to help.
+There are tons of choices.
+But I’m here to help!

 Here at the fixer upper, choosing the perfect

 despite the fact I knew exactly what I wanted:

 pure white cabinets.

 I visited every local showroom with quartz,

 looked at giant quartz slabs at a warehouse,